-16 Which remedies will typically be required to resolve any issues that have been identified?
+19 Which remedies will typically be required to resolve any issues that have been identified?

 Article 14 of Communiqué No. 2010/4 enables the parties to provide commitments to remedy substantive competition law issues of a concentration under article 7 of the Competition Law.
 The Board is explicitly given the right to secure certain conditions and obligations to ensure the proper performance of commitments.
 Pursuant to the relevant guideline, it is at the parties' own discretion whether to submit a remedy.
 The Board will neither impose any remedies nor ex parte change the submitted remedy.
-In the event the Board considers the submitted remedies insufficient, it may enable the parties to make further changes to the remedies.
+If the Board considers the submitted remedies insufficient, it may enable the parties to make further changes to the remedies.
 If the remedy is still insufficient to resolve competition problems, the Board may not grant clearance.

 The form and content of the divestment remedies vary significantly in practice.
-Examples of pro-competitive remedies acceptable to the Board include divestitures, ownership unbundling, legal separation, licensing requirements, access to essential facilities and obligations to apply non-discriminatory terms (eg, Novartis, 10-49/929-327, 8 July 2010; Novartis, 05-36/450-103, 26 May 2005; Syngenta, 04-49/673-171, 29 July 2004; DSM NV/Roche, 03-60/730-342, 11 September 2003; and Glaxo Wellcome/SmithKline Beecham, 00-29/308-175, 3 August 2000).
+Examples of pro-competitive remedies acceptable to the Board include divestitures, ownership unbundling, legal separation, licensing requirements, access to essential facilities and obligations to apply non-discriminatory terms (eg, Novartis, 8 July 2010, 10-49/929-327; Novartis, 26 May 2005, 05-36/450-103; Syngenta, 29 July 2004, 04-49/673-171; DSM NV/Roche, 11 September 2003, 03-60/730-342; and Glaxo Wellcome/SmithKline Beecham, 3 August 2000, 00-29/308-175).
 As a general rule, structural remedies take precedence over behavioural remedies.
 To that end, behavioural remedies can be considered in isolation only if structural remedies are impossible to implement and behavioural remedies are beyond doubt as effective as structural remedies.
-In order for behavioural remedies to be accepted alone, such remedies must produce results as efficient as divestiture, such as the following:
+For behavioural remedies to be accepted alone, such remedies must produce results as efficient as divestiture, such as the following:

-[I]t must be sufficiently clear that lowering of entry barriers by the access rights given through the proposed remedy will lead to the entry of new competitors in the market and significant lessening of competition will be eliminated (paragraph 77 of the Guidelines on Acceptable Remedies).
+it must be sufficiently clear that lowering of entry barriers by the access rights given through the proposed remedy will lead to the entry of new competitors in the market and significant lessening of competition will be eliminated (paragraph 77 of the Guidelines on Acceptable Remedies).